mathworks/Elapsed-Time-and-Timestamp-Delta-Blocks-for-Simulink-Real-Time/README.md

 ***WARNING:*** The block requires a real-time environment to give provide correct output.
 The timestamp returned is associated with the target computer time and not the simulation time.

-***WARNING:*** The block requires a Linux or QNX environment to compile.
-It makes system calls supported only on QNX and Linux.
-If attempting to compile on Windows, the script will produce and error.

 The block is implemented as a C function block and as a MATLAB system object.
 The block is contained within the example models provided.
 The two implementations are functionally the same, one can be used instead of the other.

 ## Timestamp Delta